New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 As VFC providers, can we stock VFC nirsevimab without having private stock?

-Given the current shortage of the 100 mg formulation of nirsevimab, can I administer two 50 mg doses to my patient who is > 5 kg instead?
+Can I administer two 50 mg doses to my patient who is > 5 kg instead of a 100 mg dose?

 Avoid using two 50 mg doses for infants weighing ≥5 kilograms (≥11 pounds), because 50 mg doses should be reserved for smaller infants who are at increased risk for severe RSV illness because of their smaller airways.
 Furthermore, providers should be aware that insurers may not cover the cost of two 50 mg doses for an individual infant.